PieterVerbeke/COMPASS/ReadME.md

 As we perform parameter estimations for *nreps* Monte Carlo repetitions, computational time can increase exponentially.
 The computational time strongly depends on the number of participants (*npp*) and the number of Monte Carlo repetitions (*nreps*).
 We recommend to set *nreps* to 250.
 Smaller numbers can be used as well but then power computations will be less precise.
-Notably, also increasing the number of trials in the task design (*ntrials*) can significantly increase the power computations in COMPASS.
+Notably, also increasing the number of trials in the task design (*ntrials*) can significantly increase the power computation time in COMPASS.

 As a partial solution for this computation time, the option is included to run the power analysis on multiple cores.
 This happens when the user defines the *full_speed* option as 1; if this option is activated, all minus two cores on the computer will be used for power computations.

-When running COMPASS it will asap provide an estimate of how long it will take to calculate the power for each power computation (each row of the csv files is one power computation).
+When running COMPASS it will asap provide an estimate of how long it will take to calculate the power for each power computation (each row of the csv files specify one power computation).
 This estimate is based on the time it takes to execute a single repetition and calculated by multiplying the total number of repetitions by the time required for a single repetition, divided by the number of cores that are used in the power analysis.

 If you want to stop the process whilst running, you can use 'ctrl + C' in the anaconda prompt shell.
 This will stop the execution of the script.

 ## Runnig power computations with COMPASS
 As described in the manuscript, three criterions for power computations are specified.
-For each criterion, we provide a csv file which holds the power variables that should be specified by the user.
+For each criterion (IC, EC or GD), we provide a csv file which holds the power variables that should be specified by the user.
 For all criterions, power is specified as

   ```power = Pr(Statistic > cut-off | Hypothesis)```